Component-Driven Information Architecture: Designing Adaptive Reusable Components & Pages

 If you are a company and want to schedule a private session with me, please reach out via my contact form.

-If you are a workshop or conference organizer and want me to come talk about accessibility for designers and / or do this workshop at your event, drop me an email!
+If you are a workshop or conference organizer and want me to come and do this workshop at your event, drop me an email!